Ettinger Team Spotlight: Gary Billingham, Factory Manager

 Gary says: “Robert moved the factory onto a different level.
 You work for the marketplace you’re in and when we started to work for Japanese customers, the quality was out of this world.”

 “We did things we had never done before and in new ways to get a new level of perfection.
 When you make things predominantly by hand and with natural raw materials, like we do, there are always small variances.
-But Japanese customers only like the best quality and consistency The level of quality is what we are known for.
+But Japanese customers only like the best quality and consistency.
+The level of quality is what we are known for.
 That means starting with the very best raw materials that you can and ensuring an incredible attention to detail right through the process, every time.”

 What is your favourite thing about working at Ettinger?